 *To be provided by authors: With the substrate temperature having stabilized at 325 °C, screen capture footage of setting the O2 flow rate to 1.25 sccm, and then opening all four shutters concurrently.

 Authors: Do you wait for the O2 flow rate to stabilize before opening the shutters?
 If so, for how long do you wait?
+We increase the flow rate gradually, when the setting reaches the value, the flow rate is almost stabilized, so we do not wait.

 Authors: How do you usually say BeMgZnO aloud? (i.e., do you use an abbreviation or acronym, or do you just say the element names?)
+We usually say Beryllium Magnesium Zinc Oxide, you may say BMZ.

 Grow an approximately 30-nm-thick layer of BeMgZnO over the course of 12 minutes.
 Periodically acquire RHEED patterns to monitor the growth mode evolution.
 [1-SCREEN]